mrhadden/FXOSShowCase/README.md

-# FXOSShowCase
+# FX/OS ShowCase Application
-Sample application to demonstrate a broader set of  SDK functionality
+Sample application to demonstrate a broader set of SDK functionality.